purvi2003/StreamSage/README.md

 # StreamSage
 A comprehensive database that allows users to search movies, shows, and more across multiple OTT platforms, while leveraging advanced search criteria like name, genre, IMDb rating, showcasing platform/s ,ensuring the perfect viewing experience every time.

+StreamSage is a database-driven project designed to enhance the way we discover and access movies, shows, and more.
+With an extensive collection of titles from various platforms, StreamSage acts as the ultimate guide for entertainment enthusiasts.
+Its intuitive search functionality enables users to explore content based on a wide range of criteria, including name, genre, rating and showcasing platform.
+Whether you're in the mood for an action-packed blockbuster, a heartwarming romance, or a critically acclaimed series, StreamSage ensures you find the perfect match.
+Say goodbye to endless scrolling and hello to an immersive streaming experience with StreamSage at your fingertips.